DexterInd/GoPiGo3/docs/source/tutorials-basic/distance_sensor.rst

 =========

 There's a single while loop in the entire script.
 The loop is for printing the values that we're reading repeatedly.
-We will be using the :py:meth:`~di_sensors.easy_distance_sensor.DistanceSensor.read_mm` method for reading the distance in millimeters to the target.
+We will be using the :py:meth:`~di_sensors.easy_distance_sensor.EasyDistanceSensor.read_mm` method for reading the distance in millimeters to the target.

 .. code-block:: python